 On the other hand, digital records in EHRs do not have any problems with readability and can easily be exchanged with other providers in the clinical setting.
 EHRs allow patient charts to be conveniently retrieved with a simple button click and accessed simultaneously by many caregivers.
-Data are standardized, uniformed and easy to share in EHRs.
+Data is standardized, uniformed, and easy to share in EHRs.

 Information stored in EHRs is more evaluation and management compliant, more precise, understandable, and complete.
 That leads to accurate documentation and, thus, better monitoring of patient meetings.
 Before the introduction of EHRs, medical doctors had encountered many paper mistakes, including prescribing notes.
 However, EHRs considerably minimize the risk of errors, thus improving the note-taking and reporting processes, decreasing mistakes.

 The physicians do not need to be tied to their offices to provide patient care with an efficient EHR system.
-They can instead access medical records from elsewhere, full reports and respond quickly to patient requests outside their office.
+They can instead access medical records from elsewhere, full reports, and respond quickly to patient requests outside their office.
 Many EHRs are compatible with smartphones and tablets, allowing for greater versatility in time management for the physicians.
-Mobility is a value add-on for specialities that operate a lot of imaging, like ophthalmology.
+Mobility is a value add-on for specialties that operate a lot of imaging, like ophthalmology.

 The ophthalmologist will make substantial progress in accessing the visual medical knowledge on the go.
 It also saves the expense of printing x-ray images and other vital visible details over and over again.
 Mobile data sharing thus provides a quicker and cheaper choice for transmitting medical images and thus allows a vast difference in quality patient care.

 The majority of physicians broadly understand the importance of EHRs in helping patients to take care of themselves.
 The patient portals with EHR allow patients to take more steps in their care management.
-They can schedule appointments online, file applications for electronic medications and ask the healthcare providers critical questions.
+They can schedule appointments online, file applications for electronic medications, and ask the healthcare providers critical questions.

-Positive Return on Investment
+5. Positive Return on Investment

 Similarly, EHRs also enhance operational efficiency by reducing functional staff requirements and reducing overhead costs once again.
 Finally, it improves the revenue perspective of the company.
 To qualify for government incentives for meaningful use, certified EHR systems might also help in the practice.
-The group has increased revenues because the workflows are streamlined, Medical Coding and Billing are more accurate, and administrative costs are reduced.
+The group has increased revenues because the workflows are streamlined, medical billing and coding are more accurate, and administrative costs are reduced.